-The rates of new cancers and of cancer deaths have been fairly stable in men and have been dropping slightly in women in recent years.
+The rates of new cancers and of cancer deaths and have been dropping slightly in women in recent years.
+In men, incidence rates have been decreasing and death rates have been stable.
 More than 500,000 people in the United States are bladder cancer survivors.

 Bladder cancer occurs mainly in older people.
 About 9 out of 10 people with this cancer are over the age of 55.
 The average age at the time of diagnosis is 73.

 Men are about 3 to 4 times more likely to get bladder cancer during their lifetime than women.
 Overall, the chance men will develop this cancer during their life is about 1 in 26.
 For women, the chance is about 1 in 90.
 (See the next section for risk factors that can affect these chances.)
 Bladder cancer is the fourth most common cancer in men.